Menstruation blood, period blood or menstruum can be a sensitive medical issue with women.

-Origin Of Menstruation Blood
+Origin Of Menstrual Blood

 Menstrual blood originates from the normal shedding of the endometrium during normal menstruation as part of the ovulation cycle.

-originate from the vagina.
 It simply passes through the vaginal lumen.

 The term vaginal bleeding has been used medically to describe any bleeding from the female genital tract that comes out from the vagina.